Fort Smith, AR

 Sports mouthguards, also known as a mouth protector, are a great way to reduce the risk of dental trauma when playing sports.
 These devices are designed to capture the energy that accompanies a hard hit or fall and block or minimize the resulting shockwaves it causes.

 Sports mouth protectors usually go over the top teeth but can they also be made for the lower teeth.
-Our dentists can also fit you for a mouthguard that works with braces if you have them.
+Our dentists can also fit you for a mouthguard that works with traditional braces if you have them.
 We do not advise wearing retainers with mouthguards.

 Different Types of Mouthguards